 |Send learning instance to production||Allows users to move learning instances from staging to production.|

 |Import domain||Allows users to import domains into IQ Bot.|

 - Ensure that users with View learning instance from the same role do not have non-IQ Bot roles.
 Example: When you create a learning instance, all the roles that you have under your name gets assgined to the learning instance.
 So, if you have AA_Basic role in combination with View learning instance from the same role, then all the users with AA_Basic role have access to IQ Bot.
 Therefore, users who create learning instances must not be assigned non-IQ Bot roles.

 - It is required that creators of learning instances for a specific department

 must be assigned a minimum of two roles:

-- A dummy role with View learning instance from the same role
+- A department-specific role with the View learning instance from the same role permission